The Best Way To Start Speaking A New Language

 Using Babbel To Get Conversational

 Noël says talking to another person speeds up our learning, and each conversation we have now prepares us for future ones at work, in college or while traveling abroad.
 That doesn’t mean that people who don’t have the time or resources for tutoring or language school courses can’t master the art of speaking.
 Rita says that self-study is excellent, as long as you can find a program that will allow you to focus and feel comfortable at the same time.
-It’s these conditions that the educators and programmers at Babbel considered when designing the Everyday Conversations feature.
+It’s these conditions that the educators and programmers at Babbel considered when designing the Conversation Practice feature.

-According to Jovana Acimovic, a product manager who supervised the development of Everyday Conversations, the tool is a safe space for Babbel users to practice their new language.
-You can try listening and speaking without worrying about saying a word or sentence with the wrong accent.
+1. Guided Conversations — Here, you can try listening and speaking without worrying about saying a word or sentence with the wrong accent.
 In addition, you’ll discover that you have a lot of freedom with Everyday Conversations.
 The feature will indicate whether your speech has been understood by changing the color of the speech bubbles.
+This is available for any language you may want to learn.

 Babbel also offers a number of other features that can help you build up your confidence when speaking a new language.
-Rita mentions Babbel’s Audio Repetition, which can help boost your listening skills.
+Rita mentions Babbel’s Audio Repetition, which can help boost your listening.
 Babbel also offers podcasts in a number of languages, which are an excellent way to expand your vocabulary and correct your pronunciation.
 No matter how you learn, there’s something that will work for you!